rschlenk87/psb-charts/README.md

 # Server installation
 ## On-premise
 For the on-premise solution a standard installation was done following the instructions from the [product documentation](https://www.ibm.com/support/knowledgecenter/en/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bh25992_.htm).

+We created a new virtual machine with one of the supported linux OS.

 Remember that to start the IIB toolkit you can use the `<install_dir>/iib toolkit` command.